-Switchable Automatic Locking Retractors (ALR)
+Switchable Automatic Locking Retractors (ALR) - If Equipped

-The seat belts in the passenger seating positions are equipped with a Switchable Automatic Locking Retractor (ALR) which is used to secure a child restraint system.
+The seat belts in the passenger seating positions may be equipped with a Switchable Automatic Locking Retractor (ALR) which is used to secure a child restraint system.
 For additional information, refer to "Installing Child Restraints Using The Vehicle Seat Belt" under the "Child Restraints" section of this manual.
 The figure below illustrates the locking feature for each seating position.